simonradier/node-red-contrib-simple-webdriver/README.md

 ## Installation
-* Install node-red-contrib-simple-webdriver library : `npm install -g node-red-contrib-simplewebdriver` and that's all!
+* Install node-red-contrib-simple-webdriver library : `npm install -g node-red-contrib-simple-webdriver` and that's all!

 ## Run
 Launch Node-red `node-red` and the simplewebdriver nodes will be loaded automatically.
 You should see the list of node under the simplewebdriver section.